Al-Fayez: 20th Century

 After Sattam's death in 1891, another succession crisis unfolded with Sattam's son Fayez bin Sattam vying to succeed his father, in opposition to his uncle Talal bin Fendi.
 Talal was eventually recognized as Sheikh of Sheikhs of the Beni Sakher.
-The Ottomans invited both Fayez and Talal to Istanbul to arbitrate a reconciliation which was successful.
-During his visit Talal was conferred the title of Pasha with a monthly salary and would later become Belyerbey.
-During his 18-year reign, Talal enjoyed friendly relations with the Ottomans his last years with strains over the construction of the Hijaz Railway which not only crossed through many of the family's private lands but would also destroy their income as protectors of Hajj Caravans and providers of camels and supplies.
+The Ottomans invited both Fayez and Talal to Istanbul to arbitrate a successful reconciliation.
+During his visit, Talal was conferred the title of Pasha with a monthly salary and would later become Beylerbey.
+During his 18-year reign, Talal enjoyed friendly relations with the Ottomans during his last years with strains over the construction of the Hijaz Railway which not only crossed through many of the family's private lands but would also destroy their income as protectors of Hajj Caravans and providers of camels and supplies.
 Talal negotiated with the Ottomans, where they agreed to keep paying for the Hajj Caravans, and also pay the tribe for the protection of the Hijaz Railway.
 By 1908, Talal stopped receiving payments from the Ottomans, and his trip to Damascus to complain coincided with the beginning of the Young Turk revolution.

-Talal would be succeeded by Fawaz bin Sattam in 1909, Mithqal's older brother.
-Fawaz who was recognized by the Ottomans as Sheikh of Shiekhs and would act as an official representative of the empire, would face a rebellious Mithqal who challenged Ottoman authority over cultivated fertile lands.
+Talal would be succeeded by Fawaz bin Sattam in 1909.
+Fawaz who was recognized by the Ottomans as Sheikh of Shiekhs and would act as an official representative of the empire, but would face a rebellious Mithqal who challenged Ottoman authority over cultivated fertile lands.
 By then, the new Ottoman administration was enacting new conscription laws that even included tribesmen.
-Mithqal's dropped his claim over the land after peaceful negotiations between the two parties and a settlement of 200 ewes to Mithqal.
-By 1913, Mithqal would act as Fawaz's right-hand man and military commander and would enjoy a portion of the leadership of the Beni Sakher.
+Mithqal dropped his claim over the land after peaceful negotiations between the two parties and a settlement of 200 ewes to Mithqal.
+By 1913, Mithqal would act as the military commander of the Bani Sakher and would share a portion of the leadership of the Beni Sakher with his brother Fawaz.